Science and Technology

 Using Photoshop, you will learn to retouch and optimize your digital photos and scanned images for print and the web.
 Computer skills you will develop include colour correction, cropping, colorization, compositing, selecting, resizing images, masking and layering, changing image formats, using channels, transparency, compression, cloning and painting.
 You will learn proper scanning techniques and how to take better digital photos.

-This course assumes that the student knows how to work with the Windows graphical user interface and can use Windows Explorer to manipulate folders and files.
+This course assumes that the student knows how to work with the Windows graphical user interface and can use File Explorer to manipulate folders and files.

 Number, Sets and Logic | 201-DBC-AB